plone/training/theming/ttw-advanced_2.rst

 Converting an existing HTML template into an theme
 ---------------------------------------------------

+.. admonition:: gotcha

+   Look out for inline styles, it is common to use an inline style as a background image.
+Unfortunately this causes at least two issues,

+   * the relative path does not translate properly in the context of the theme.

+   * it can be challenging to dynamically replace background images provided by inline styles.

 Exercise 4 - Convert a HTML template into a Diazo theme
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++

-In this exercise we will work through the process of converting an existing free HTML theme into a Diazo based Plone theme.
+In this exercise we will walk through the process of converting an existing free HTML theme into a Diazo based Plone theme.

 .. note:: A theme is packaged as a zip file.
 Your theme should be structured such that